From family heirlooms to treasured engagement rings, we want to make sure our jewellery is protected in the event it’s stolen, damaged or lost.

 Although specialist engagement ring insurance and jewellery insurance policies do exist, it's possible to ensure your jewellery is covered under your home insurance.
 While your original jewellery may be irreplaceable, at least you’ll be protected.

-You will need to declare any jewellery as a ‘specified item’ on your home insurance policy if it’s worth more than £1,000.
+You will need to declare any jewellery as a ‘specified item’ on your home insurance if it’s worth more than £1,000.
 A specified item is any high risk item in your home.

 If your jewellery is worth less than £1,000, then it will be automatically covered under your home’s contents insurance policy.